 Investment will support critical activities to manage threats and facilitate new actions to assist with recovery of threatened species in the wild.

-Another $2 million will support intensive management actions to be delivered in collaboration with species’ recovery teams for the Baw Baw Frog, Brush-tailed Rock Wallaby, Eastern Barred Bandicoot (mainland subspecies), Helmeted Honeyeater, Leadbeater’s Possum (lowland population), Mountain Pygmy Possum, Orange-bellied Parrot, Hooded Plover, Regent Honeyeater and Plains-wanderer.
+Another $2 million will support intensive management actions to be delivered in collaboration with species’ recovery teams for iconic species including the Baw Baw Frog, Brush-tailed Rock Wallaby, Eastern Barred Bandicoot (mainland subspecies), Helmeted Honeyeater, Leadbeater’s Possum (lowland population), Mountain Pygmy Possum, Orange-bellied Parrot, Hooded Plover, Regent Honeyeater and Plains-wanderer.

 Regional Biodiversity Hubs

-$7.7 million has been granted for 26 large-scale regional partnership projects to protect threatened plants and animals.
+Around $7.7 million has been granted to 26 large-scale regional projects.

-Regional hub projects involve agencies and organisations working together in large-scale projects to address threats to a range of important native species in priority areas across the state.
+Regional hubs involve agencies and organisations working together in large-scale projects to address threats to a range of important native species in priority areas across the state.

 Projects include removal of woody weeds and other pest plants; rabbit, fox and feral animal control; implementation of protection measures such as fencing from overgrazing; and selective fire management and habitat restoration.